Familes and young people are integral to our churches and are welcome at any age.

 Osbaldwick Baby and Toddler Group meets from 9.30 – 11.30am on Wednesday mornings at St Thomas’ Church.
 Just drop in – no need to book.
 The group is aimed at Under 5s and their parents, grandparents and carers, and is a chance to spend a few hours playing, getting creative, singing or listening to stories.
 There is no charge but a small donation for teas and coffees is appreciated.

 Young People on Sundays

 Families and young people are welcome at all our services.
-Each Sunday we supply 'Young Church Mag', which contains colouring sheets, puzzles and teaching material related to the Sunday theme and we have toys and musical instruments available.
+Each Sunday we supply a weekly resource for young primary school aged children based on the Gospel reading from the New Common Lectionary.
+We have toys and musical instruments available.